drock07/squirt-cli/README.md

 `npm install -g squirt-cli`

-Make a `.squirtrc` config file from the example below.
+Make a `.squirtrc` or `.squirtrc.json` config file from the example below.
 You will also need some templates files.

 Go to the directory where you want to create new files, then run `squirt` in the terminal.